rknightuk/micro-blog-lite-youtube/readme.md

 2. Set the class name on the element for the posts on your blog
 3. Click _Update Settings_

-If you're theme already includes the code below in the `head.html` file then everything should just work.
+If your theme already includes the code below in the `head.html` file then everything should just work.
 If not, you can include the partial manually by adding the following to your `head.html` file under `Design > Edit Custom Themes > Your Theme`:

 ```
 {{ partial "lite-youtube.html" . }}